 The scholarship blog provides up to date scholarship opportunities and information.
 Subscribe by email to receive updates when new scholarship opportunities become available.
 To help find scholarships you're eligible for, you can search the blog by major, too.
 Search "flight science", "management and operations", and "technical operations" or "tech ops".

 These internal scholarships are exclusive to the WMU College of Aviation; recipients are internally selected by the College of Aviation after receiving an application from interested students.
+The application window for the 2020 - 2021 academic year is now closed.

 - College of Aviation W.K.
 Kellogg Foundation Diversity in Aviation Scholarship